ftrinca/queue-aware-diffusion-sampling/README.md

    ```
 3. Open `notebooks/<your_notebook_name>.ipynb` and run cells.

-### Option B — Reproduce plots only

-* If your notebook exports plots into `plots/`, you can rerun the “plotting / export” sections and regenerate report figures.

 ---

 ## Data and pretrained models

-We use publicly available datasets and pretrained diffusion checkpoints (see the report and `bib/` for citations).
+We use publicly available datasets and pretrained diffusion checkpoints (see the report for citations).
-If your notebook downloads data/models automatically, running it once should fetch them into the local cache.

 ---